mdickers47/ourabridge/README.md

 cards that the phone app shows you, minus the peppy words.
 But with the numbers stored as timeseries, you can recombine the data in other ways and make up whatever weird graphs or visualizations you want.

+# Unsupported data types

+The following API documents are not replicated:

++ `daily_cardiovascular_age`
++ `vO2_max`
++ `workout`
++ `tag` or `enhanced_tag`: Tags can be any random words that the user wants to record with a timestamp, so they can be a privacy concern.
+  Could be implemented with an allow-list of specific tags to record.

 # How to run your own